Senpaiyaa/Point-Of-Sale/README.md

 ### Prerequisites

-To use this application it is recommended to install XAMPP or any web server solution stack packages to your liking [XAMPP](https://www.apachefriends.org/index.html)
+To use this application it is recommended to install XAMPP or any web server solution stack packages to your liking

+[XAMPP](https://www.apachefriends.org/index.html)

 ## Deployment

 This is tested only on localhost using XAMPP.
-Note that there are still broken files and the ```DocumentRoot``` of this app is still not yet completed and is currently under maintenance.
+Note that there are still broken files and the ```DocumentRoot``` of this app is still not yet completed and is currently work in progress.

 ## Built With